Court Kacheri: Production

-Developed by TVF and produced by Vipin Agnihotri and Arunabh Kumar under the TVF banner, Court Kacheri was announced in early August 2025.
+Developed by TVF and produced by Arunabh Kumar under the TVF banner, Court Kacheri was announced in early August 2025.
 The writers for the series include Puneet Batra, Anurag Ramesh Shukla, Akshay Anand Kohli, and Anurag Jha.
 Vijay Koshy and Shreyansh Pandey serve as executive producers.
 The official trailer was released on 2 August 2025.

 Release

 The series began streaming exclusively on Sony LIV on 13 August 2025.